 The 1987 Chesapeake Bay Agreement committed the Environmental Protection Agency (EPA) in collaboration with Pennsylvania, the District of Columbia, Maryland, and Virginia to reduce by 40%, nutrient inputs to the Chesapeake Bay.
 Virginia has historically supported the Chesapeake Bay restoration effort through program participation, the development of compatible agricultural BMPs, and by dedicating certain funding streams to address identified Bay and tributary non-point source (NPS) pollution issues.
-The inclusion of the Chesapeake Bay on the federal list of impaired waters and the development of Virginia's Chesapeake Bay Watershed Implementation Plan (WIP) has increased Virginia's efforts to further reduce agricultural non-point source pollution.
+The inclusion of the Chesapeake Bay Watershed Implementation Plan (WIP) has increased Virginia's efforts to further reduce agricultural non-point source pollution.